 - Heavier and a bit more complex

-- More tech-heavy, but still driver-focused
+- More tech-heavy, but just as engaging to pilot

 If you want simplicity and analog charm, go C2.
 If you value stability and all-weather performance, C4 is the call.